Assessment of Antibacterial and Antifungal Activity of a Biocomposite Based on Nanocellulose in Vitro

 ABSTRACT

-Biomaterials which used in the treatment of osteomyelitis, should not only fill in bone defects, but also be a “tool” for local delivery of antibiotics.
+Introduction: Biomaterials which used in the treatment of osteomyelitis, should not only fill in bone defects, but also be a “tool” for local delivery of antibiotics.
 The bone substitute is the biomaterial of human, animal, plant or synthetic genesis, implanted into the body to restore and strengthen bone substance.
 The creation of the latest nanocompositional materials today is the main direction of the development of science and technology.
 Nanocellulose (NC) and biocomposits based on it became one of the most promising “green” materials due to its unique properties.
+Our hypothesis: nanocellulose-based biocomposites with added antibiotics show antimicrobial effectiveness in vitro.

-Biocomposites based on nanocellulose, saturated with antibiotics, demonstrate high antibacterial and antifungicidal potential.
+Results: Biocomposites based on nanocellulose, saturated with antibiotics, demonstrate high antibacterial and antifungicidal potential.
 Further experimental studies are required by their ability to uniform and slow controlled release of the active substance, along with the effective suppression of the growth of microorganisms and a prolonged effect, which would allow them to be considered as an effective local transport system.
+In the future, it is planned to implant biocomposites with an antibiotic in the treatment of osteomyelitis in vivo.

 CITATION

-Rashova M, Amirkhanova Z, Akhmetova S, Tuleubaev B, Turebekova D, Koshanova A, et al. Assessment of antibacterial and antifungal activity of a biocomposite based on nanocellulose in vitro.
-J Clin Med Kaz.
-2025.
+Rashova M, Amirkhanova Z, Akhmetova S, Tuleubaev B, Turebekova D, Koshanova A, et al. Assessment of Antibacterial and Antifungal Activity of a Biocomposite Based on Nanocellulose in Vitro.
+J CLIN MED KAZ.
+2025;22(3):53-7.